akora/akora-dev-blog-astro-citrus/src/content/post/multi-tier-home-lab-introduction.md

 Based on top of Tier THREE, things are getting more specific here.

-In order to be able to build a `homepage` for the lab, I need to have a service auto-discovery mechanism in place.
+In order to be able to build a `home page` for the lab, I need to have a service auto-discovery mechanism in place.
 This is where Docker Socket Proxy comes in.
-The requirement here then is to have:
+The requirement here is to have:

 - [Docker Socket Proxy](https://github.com/Tecnativa/docker-socket-proxy) installed and configured on all servers
 - [Homepage](https://gethomepage.dev/) installed and configured on one of the servers

+This is the tier where it finally feels like something is finally working.

 ## The basis for additional services